JonasR/pymol-highlight-transmem/README.md

 Planned improvements:
 -----
 * Offer to copy OPM annotations for redundant hits (annotations are only given for a non-redundant set of structures)
-* Update GUI to new features available through 'hmem' on the commandline

 References
 -----